iemafzalhassan/portfolio-astro/README.md

 ```bash
    npm start
 ```
    Open a browser, and enter your EC2’s public IP address.
-Your site is live on the internet!
+Webpage is live on the internet!

 ---